bizlett/movie-search/README.md

 #### *Fonts*
 I selected all my fonts from [Google fonts](https://fonts.google.com/).

 The website name on the nav bar has its own font in order to make it stand out.
 I used [Righteous](https://fonts.google.com/specimen/Righteous).
 I made the font colour white to make it stand out.
 However, I added a hover pseudo element to change the text to a complementary colour from my palette.
-Clicking the text refreshes the page.
+Clicking the 'watcha' text refreshes the page.

 The overall content is written in [Poppins](https://fonts.google.com/specimen/Poppins), with sans serif as the secondary.